lmjakt/codeR/README.md

 So basically this is all in order to not have to use programs like powerpoint.
-Of course, this could all be done using latex, beamer and tikz; but my data analysis is already in R, and in any case I prefer the R to tikz.
+Of course, this could all be done using latex, beamer and tikz; but my data analysis is already in R, and in any case I prefer R to tikz.

 ### Part of codeR rendered by codeR
 <figure>